 Rules Governing Independent Service Retirement

-- If you are eligible for, and elect to take a monthly service retirement benefit from one of the other retirement systems, your STRS Ohio service credit will be reduced for any years during which you earned concurrent OPERS or SERS credit.
+If your retirement date is April 1, 2017, or earlier, and you are eligible for and elect to take a monthly service retirement benefit from OPERS or SERS, your STRS Ohio service credit will be reduced for any years during which you earned concurrent OPERS or SERS credit.
 The reduction in credit for concurrent years is based on the ratio of earnings in STRS Ohio to the total earnings in all retirement systems.

 OPERS and/or SERS credit that was earned concurrently with STRS Ohio service usually does not increase the STRS Ohio benefit.
-In these cases you may want to consider withdrawing the account(s) from the other retirement system(s).
+In these cases you may be eligible to withdraw the account(s) from the other retirement system(s).
 If you are considering independent retirement, you should discuss your situation with an STRS Ohio benefits counselor.